Doctoral Programme in Clinical Psychology

-First of all we screen all applications to make sure they meet the minimum standards in research, statistics, and work experience.
+First, we screen all applications to make sure they meet our minimum requirements for work experience, academic, research, and statistical competence.
 They are then rated using a competency based rating procedure based on the Trainee Clinical Psychologist person specification.
-The competencies cover four key areas: academic/research competence, clinical competence, reflective practice/resilience.
+The competencies cover the following key areas: academic/research competence, clinical competence, reflective practice/resilience.
 Our selection team is managed by our Admissions Tutor and comprises members of the programme team, as well as local NHS Clinical Psychologists, who teach and/or supervise on the programme.

-Our interviews take place over three days and are followed by a final selection meeting in which we decide which candidates will be offered places on the basis of their performance across the two interviews and the role-play.
-The Admissions Tutor informs all applicants whether they have been successful following the selection meeting.
+Our interviews take place over several days and are followed by a final selection meeting in which we decide which candidates will be offered places on the basis of their performance across the two interviews.
+The Programme Team informs all applicants whether they have been successful following the selection meeting.

-If you are not successful at interview, you may request written feedback on your interview performance.
-We regret that we are unable to provide any feedback to candidates who are not short-listed for interview.
+If you are unsuccessful at interview, you may request written feedback on your interview performance.
+We regret that we are unable to provide any feedback to candidates who are not short-listed for interview

 Please visit our website for further information.